Oxalide/vsphere-influxdb-go/README.md

 Metrics collected are defined by associating ObjectType groups with Metric groups.
 To see all available metrics, check out [this](http://www.virten.net/2015/05/vsphere-6-0-performance-counter-description/) page.

-Note: Not all metrics are available directly, you might need to change your metric collection level.
+**Note: Not all metrics are available directly, you might need to change your metric collection level.**
-A table with the level needed for each metric is availble [here](http://www.virten.net/2015/05/which-performance-counters-are-available-in-each-statistic-level/), and you can find a PowerCLI script that changes the collect level [here](http://www.valcolabs.com/2012/02/06/modify-historical-statistics-level-using-powercli/)
+A table with the level needed for each metric is availble [here](http://www.virten.net/2015/05/which-performance-counters-are-available-in-each-statistic-level/), and you can find a pyVmomi script that cahanges to collect level in the [tools folder of the project](./tools/).

 An example of configuration file is [here](./vsphere-influxdb.json.sample).